 - for sending signalling different from SMS, the UE shall not include any ESM message container or NAS message container IE in the CONTROL PLANE SERVICE REQUEST message.

-For cases p and q in clause 5.6.1.1, the UE shall send the CONTROL PLANE SERVICE REQUEST message,
+For cases p and q in clause 5.6.1.1, the UE shall send the CONTROL PLANE SERVICE REQUEST message as follows:

-- for case p in clause 5.6.1.1 set Request type to "NAS signalling connection release" in the UE request type IE and Control plane service type IE to "mobile originating request"; or
+- for case p in clause 5.6.1.1, the UE shall set the Request type to "NAS signalling connection release" in the UE request type IE, the Control plane service type IE to "mobile originating request", and the "active" flag in the Control plane service type IE to 0; or

-- for case q in clause 5.6.1.1 set Request type to "Rejection of paging" in the UE request type IE and Control plane service type IE to "mobile terminating request"; and
+- for case q in clause 5.6.1.1, the UE shall set the Request type to "Rejection of paging" in the UE request type IE and Control plane service type IE to "mobile terminating request", and the "active" flag in the Control plane service type IE to 0; and

 start T3417 and enter the state EMM-SERVICE-REQUEST-INITIATED.
 Further, the UE may include its paging restriction preferences in the Paging restriction IE in the CONTROL PLANE SERVICE REQUEST message and shall not include any ESM message container or NAS message container IE in the CONTROL PLANE SERVICE REQUEST message.